 Steam Cleaners Have a Very Different Approach To Cleaning Carpets

 Steam cleaning machines work by releasing buckets full of hot, soapy water on to your carpet.
 In a perfect world, all that water and soap would get sucked back up by the machine.
 However, that’s not usually the case, and this way of carpet cleaning can leave behind a whole lot of water and sticky residue that attracts dirt.
 Steam cleaning does make your carpets look clean for a short time, but the soap residue that gets left behind can cause them to get dirty quickly.
 Then you’ll have to call them again to get the same stains out!
-And with all that extra water, you’ll be waiting much longer for the carpets to dry and at risk for harmful mold and bacteria growth.
+And with all that extra water, you’ll be waiting much longer for the carpets to dry and at risk for harmful mold growth.

 The Difference Between Chem-Dry and Steam Cleaning

 Chem-Dry (Hot Carbonating Extraction)

 - Green solutions and cleaning method, minimal water

 - High pH cleaning solution